 Hanging Gardens of Mumbai- Pherozeshah Mehta Gardens

 The top of Malabar Hill is beautified by the Hanging Gardens of Mumbai.
-It is situated just to the west and just opposite to the Kamala Nehru Park.
-The Hanging Gardens is called as Pherozeshah Mehta Gardens too.
-The most attractive feature of this garden is that it offers sunset views of Arabian Sea.
-Another feature is that there are hedges carved designed into wonderful animal shapes.
-In the 1921 the park was laid by Ulhas Ghapokar over the main reservoir of Bombay.
+It is situated just to the west and just opposite Kamala Nehru Park.
+The Hanging Gardens is called Pherozeshah Mehta Gardens too.
+The most attractive feature of this garden is that it offers sunset views of the Arabian Sea.
+Another feature is that there are hedges carved and designed into wonderful animal shapes.
+In 1921 the park was laid by Ulhas Ghapokar over the main reservoir of Bombay.
 It was said that the park covered the contaminated water of the towers of Silence.
-If the park is seen from top then the letters of Pherozeshah Mehta designed in cursive can be seen.
+If the park is seen from the top then the letters of Pherozeshah Mehta designed in cursive can be seen.

 What to do

 Hanging gardens in the city is the place where you can spend some time of the day if you are a citizen of Mumbai.
-It is a perfect place to stroll around, jogging, doing yoga or exercises.
-On the other hand the place is also to do a family outing, doing picnic or spending time with your kids.
-The scenario is really fascinating and you will be glad to a spot the animal shaped carvings.
+It is a perfect place to stroll around, jogging, do yoga, or exercise.
+On the other hand, the place is also to do a family outing, doing picnic, or spend time with your kids.
+The scenario is really fascinating and you will be glad to spot the animal-shaped carvings.
 Tourists also find the place a nice option for passing time and watching the waves of the Arabian Sea.
 This is the perfect region for you if you are searching for a peaceful area away from the noisy crowd.

-The place is most suitable for them who have a hobby for photography as the creative hedge structure offers a very beautiful background for shooting photographs.
-Moreover you would be amazed to know that you are walking over an area under which there is a large reservoir.
-If tourists are wondering to have a close view of the sunset over Arabian Sea then this is the, most suitable spot from where sunset look just magical and you will be fascinated to the beauty of nature.
+The place is most suitable for those who have a hobby in photography as the creative hedge structure offers a very beautiful background for shooting photographs.
+Moreover, you would be amazed to know that you are walking over an area under which there is a large reservoir.
+If tourists are wondering to have a close view of the sunset over the Arabian Sea then this is the, most suitable spot from where the sunset looks just magical and you will be fascinated by the beauty of nature.
 The park opens early in the morning to offer people fresh air ideal for jogging and doing yoga on the lap of nature.

-The park is mainly highlighted due to the animal shaped hedges.
-The travelling time starts from 5 in the morning till 9 at night.
-It is opened on all days of the week.
-The nearby tourists’ attractions are Banganga and Jain Temple.
-You can easily reach the park by your own car, public bus and auto-rickshaws.
-If you are coming by train then the nearest railway stations to the garden is the Grand road railway station.
+The park is mainly highlighted due to the animal-shaped hedges.
+The traveling time starts from 5 in the morning till 9 at night.
+It is open on all days of the week.
+The nearby tourist attractions are Banganga and Jain Temple.
+You can easily reach the park by your own car, public bus, and auto-rickshaw.
+If you are coming by train then the nearest railway station to the garden is the Grand road railway station.
 Charni road station to the west is also situated very near to the garden from where it requires 20 minutes to reach the spot.

-The park is well connected by roads, therefore finding the way is not at all any problem.
+The park is well connected by roads, therefore finding the way is not at all a problem.
 There are two roads from Marine Drive that leads to the garden.
 One is Walkeshwar road and the other is Ridge road.
-You can reach the spot through any of the road.
-As it is situated along the shore of Arabian Sea, it is best to hire an auto-rickshaw or taxi to reach there because then you can visit the place in a relaxed manner.
+You can reach the spot on any of the roads.
+As it is situated along the shore of the Arabian Sea, it is best to hire an auto-rickshaw or taxi to reach there because then you can visit the place in a relaxed manner.